nickbaldwin-monster/adinfo/readme.md

 2.0.2 - tbd aug 2021
 - fixed display of list of countries in info panel
 - job info works for both new card view and split view (without resizing)

-todo
-- confirm source of fields matches current plugin
+- fixed location handling

 tbd
+- deal with decorating results? (does not work until load second page of results)
+- fix excel export
 - get searchId from new views *
 - persist settings *
 - hover over ads in sync with the table *
 - deal with resizing?
-- number results (sometimes does not work until second page)
 - loading indicator
 - improve style of form
 - style panels